 Your favorite team is playing in the Super Bowl, your jersey is laid out and your menu is planned.
-Just one problem.
-What are you going to do with the kids?
+Just one problem — what are you going to do with the kids?
 If you want to spend Super Bowl Sunday watching the game and not the children, here are some party ideas to keep them entertained.

-Throw a kids only Super Bowl shindig
+Throw a kids-only Super Bowl bash

-If you’re having people over for the Super Bowl, a fun idea is to also let your child invite a friend or two over for his very own shindig.
+If you’re having people over to watch the Super Bowl, a fun idea is to also let your child invite a friend or two over for his very own party.
 Enlist your child’s help in the party planning process and put him in charge of decorating.
-A fun kid's party idea is to give your child a few pieces of posterboard and let him make posters for his party.
+A fun kids’ party idea is to give your child a few pieces of poster board and let him make posters for his party.
 One of them can read reserved for kids only.

 Get your child engaged in the game

-Set up a football-themed arts and crafts table
+Set up a football-themed craft table

 Setting up an arts and crafts area is the perfect way to keep your child occupied during the Super Bowl.
 Spark his creativity with football-inspired crafts that can be made with things you might already have around the house.
 Some ideas include: making pompoms out of tissue, football players out of construction paper and team pennants out of felt.
 There are also free printable coloring pages that can be easily found online.

 If you have good weather for Super Bowl Sunday, why not take the fun for kids outdoors?
 During the pre-game commentary, host a football game for the little kids to help them burn some energy.
 While some of the kids you invite may be involved in athletics already, remember that many are not.
 But what little kid doesn’t want to run?
 Make up some silly rules, put together a few teams and grab a Nerf-style football (softer for the kids to catch).
 Parents can play too, or cheer from the sidelines.
 If you keep it light and silly, everyone will have fun — and will be more likely to sit quietly once the real Super Bowl begins.